 GRADE SYMBOLS, QUALITY OF WORK AND GRADE POINTS GRADE SYMBOL QUALITY OF WORK INDICATED BY GRADE SYMBOL GRADE POINTS A Excellent .
 Distinguished achievement of superior work.
 4 В Good.
 Better than acceptable achievement.
-3 С Average .
+3 C Average .
 Acceptable achievement for advancement in the same or related studies.
 2 D Deficient .
 Less than acceptable, but passing achievement.
 In some programs it may be necessary to repeat the course in order to advance, as "D" level achievement is not satisfactory for advancement in the same or related studies.
 Credit may not transfer.
 1 F Failure .
 Failed to achieve or master the learning objectives of the course.
 A grade of "F" does not apply toward certificate or degrees.
 0 S Satisfactory .
 Acceptable completion of the course objectives.
 Limited to certain courses in which student achievement is evaluated on a satisfactory/unsatisfactory basis rather than by a letter grade (e.g. GED 010, 011; ESL 009, 051).
 Not Computed in GPA U Unsatisfactory .
 Indicates the student has not demonstrated mastery or achievement of course objectives.
 Limited to courses designated as S/U only.
-Not computed in GPA SP Satisfactory Progress.
-A temporary grade limited to developmental study courses (course numbers below 100).
-Student must meet course attendance requirements and successfully completed at least 60% of course requirements.
-All course objectives must be completed before the end of the next consecutive semester (fall or spring) or the "SP" will revert to a "U." Not computed in GPA W Withdrawal .
+Not computed in GPA W Withdrawal .
 Student officially withdraws from the class after the drop/add date and before the withdrawal date as published in the class schedule.
 Not computed in GPA